We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 In people with anorexia nervosa, a low calorie intake can affect the structure of the heart, reducing blood pressure.
 Bulimia nervosa can lead to an electrolyte imbalance, increasing the risk of irregular heartbeats and heart failure.

 Severe hypotension can lead to hypotensive shock.
-There are different ways of describing shock, depending on the cause.
+There are

 - Hypovolemic shock: The total volume of blood falls, and the heart can no longer pump effectively.
 Possible causes include severe internal or external bleeding or severe dehydration.
 Dehydration can result from a high urine output — due, for example, to a hormone imbalance or the overuse of diuretics — or a loss of fluid due to diarrhea and vomiting.